indimail/indimail-virtualdomains/.github/README-indimail.md

 grep "X-Bogosity, Yes" /var/log/svc/qmail.smtpd.25/current > /etc/indimail/control/badip
 ```

-If your badip files becomes very large, you can also take advantage of IndiMail's ability to use cdb (or you could use MySQL too)
+If your <u>/etc/indimail/control/badip</u> file becomes very large, you can also take advantage of IndiMail's ability to use cdb (or you could use MySQL too)

 `$ sudo /usr/bin/qmail-cdb badip`